Authenticating users in Oracle 10g

 Alternatively, you can write a custom PL/SQL function that meets your individual security requirements.

-The Oracle server also provides a complexity-verification function named VERIFY_FUNCTION
+The Oracle server also provides a complexity-verification function named VERIFY_FUNCTION.
+This function is created with the script $ORACLE_HOME/rdbms/admin

 Note